DevOpsBootcamp/website/source/development-processes-tools.rst

 .. ifnotslides::

-    Web Consoles are useful tools built directly into your browswer for debugging and modifying website HTML, CSS, and Javascript *on the fly*.
+    Web Consoles are useful tools built directly into your browser for debugging and modifying website HTML, CSS, and Javascript *on the fly*.

     You can access the web console (which is the javascript-specific part)